SHARP: Study of Heart and Renal Protection

-Within the programme of work on the economic analyses of SHARP the following areas are being developed:
+Within the programme of work on the economic analyses of SHARP the following areas have been developed:

-- Evaluate the lifetime cost-effectiveness LDL-cholesterol lowering with statin-based regimens in CKD
+- Evaluation of lifetime cost-effectiveness of statin-based treatments in CKD

-- (in collaboration with Rachael Morton and Alan Cass, University of Sydney) Impact of socio-economic factors on health outcomes in Chronic Kidney Disease
+- Impact of household income on health outcomes in CKD (in collaboration with Rachael Morton and Alan Cass, University of Sydney)

 Mihaylova B, Schlackow I, Herrington W, Lozano-Kühne J, Kent S, Emberson J, Reith C, Haynes R, Cass A, Craig J, Gray A, Collins R, Landray M, Baigent C., on behalf of the SHARP Collaborative Group.
 Cost-effectiveness of Simvastatin Plus Ezetimibe for Cardiovascular Prevention in CKD: Results of the Study of Heart and Renal Protection (SHARP).
 American Journal of Kidney Diseases.
 2015; 67(4): 576-584.